 Let's say you decide to upgrade your washer and dryer as you update your laundry room.
-Could you swing it on the spot?
-Or would having money on hand to draw from for occasional expenses, give you more peace of mind financially?
-If so, a hybrid loan might be the right loan for you.
+Could you make it happen on the spot?
+Or would having additional money on hand to draw from for occasional expenses, give you more peace of mind financially?
+If you're thinking it may be nice to have additional money available, then a hybrid loan might be the right loan for you.

 Looking for a real-life example of a hybrid loan?
-Learn more about the f1RST Quick Loan.
+Learn more about the f1RST Quick Loan from First Finanical Bank.

 Is a hybrid loan right for you?
 Depending on what you need to borrow money for, it is an appealing option to consider when you need cash for things like unexpected expenses, big projects, and more.

 Americans paid down nearly $83 billion in credit card debt in 2020, but some experts predict a spending surge in 2021,1 with average credit card rates nudging above 16%.2 It helps borrowers shore up their credit history while saving because it uses an interest-bearing savings account as loan collateral.
 This effectively reduces the balance of your loan while improving your credit.